Neck Lift (Platysmaplasty)

 What To Expect During Your Necklift Consultation

-Dr. Douglas Henstrom, a double board certified facial plastic surgeon in Utah, has extensive experience performing direct necklift surgery.
-During your consultation, he will discuss your concerns as well as your goals and motivations for surgery.
+Utah Facial Plastic's double board-certified facial plastic surgeons have extensive experience performing necklift procedures.
+During your consultation, they will discuss your concerns as well as your goals and motivations for surgery.
 An exam and review of your current and previous health history will also take place.

-He will then examine the structures of your face and neck, assess the quality of your skin tone and bone structure, and will make recommendations he feels will help you achieve your aesthetic goals.
-Dr. Henstrom will discuss the procedure(s) he recommends and give information on where incisions will be placed, possible risks and complications, and make any non-surgical recommendations to enhance the overall surgical outcome.
-These options may include dermal fillers, botox, laser treatments, and/or professional skincare, some of which may be included in your surgical package.
+They will then examine the structures of your face and neck, assess the quality of your skin tone and bone structure, and will make recommendations they feel will help you achieve your aesthetic goals.

-Dr. Henstrom will advise you to avoid taking aspirin, ibuprofen products, Vitamin E and certain herbal medications before surgery, as these medications can cause increased bleeding and/or bruising.
-He will also insist that you discontinue smoking for at least one month prior to surgery to ensure proper healing, if applicable.
+They will advise you to avoid taking aspirin, ibuprofen products, Vitamin E and certain herbal medications before surgery, as these medications can cause increased bleeding and/or bruising.
+They will also insist that any smoking be discontinued for at least one month prior to surgery to ensure proper healing, if applicable.